Kurtis-N/Quizzer/README.md

 # Quizzer
-A Quiz program used for studying or other memorization tasks
+A Quiz program used for studying or other memorization tasks similar to using flash cards.

+## Creating a text file
-One question & answer per line (on the same line).
-Seperated by a question mark '?'
+One question & answer per line (on the same line) for the text.eperated by a question mark '?'
-Check the example file the syntax on creating questions and answers.
+Check the exampleQuiz.txt file for example syntax on creating questions and answers.